-While there are several powerhouse speakers who will be “lighting up” the Perfect Life Retreat this fall, there’s one speaker in particular that I’m insanely excited about.
+While there are several powerhouse speakers who have “lit up” my Perfect Life Retreats, there’s one speaker in particular that I was incredibly fired up by…

 His name is Tim Grover.

-If you don’t know Tim, you should.
-He has spent decades working with the world’s top athletes—people like Kobe Bryant, among many others—training them to be relentless, unstoppable icons.
+If you don’t know Tim Grover, you should.
+He has spent decades working with the world’s top athletes—people like the late Kobe Bryant, among many others—training them to be relentless, unstoppable icons.